-This course covers integrated hardware applications and software to communicate and control instruments.
+This course covers integrated hardware and software applications to communicate and control instruments.
 Communication interface standards such as IEEN- GPIB and RS232, and use of data acquisition (DAQ) boards will be studied.
 Timing issues, real-time data acquisition and instrument control will also be covered.

-COMMUNICATIONS ENGINEERING (SO)
+EEE 351 Three Credits COMMUNICATIONS ENGINEERING (SO)